Arizona Counseling License Requirements

 How to Become a Counselor in Arizona

 To become a professional counselor in Arizona, you will need to earn a degree and meet other licensing requirements.
+There are numerous counseling programs in Arizona that will meet state education requirements.
 A license is necessary to work in all of the main categories of the profession described in this guide.

 1. Decide on an area of counseling to pursue.